 Molycop Australasia is part of the Molycop Group, which is the largest supplier of mining consumables in the world.
 Group installed manufacturing capacity is in excess of 1.8 million tonnes per annum from twelve locations.
-In Australia, Molycop produces forged grinding media, a wide range of bar products, railway products, and specialty forgings.
-Primary steel production is carried out at Waratah, NSW.
+In Australia, Molycop produces forged grinding media and railway products.
+Production is carried out at Waratah, NSW.
 Grinding media production facilities are located at Waratah, and Bassendean, WA.